kakaoenterprise/RYANSQL/README.md

 nltk

 ## Install
-Download the BERT model from https://github.com/google-research/bert.
+Download the [BERT](https://github.com/google-research/bert) pretrained model.
 You can only download the model, not the whole git.
 The system uses [BERT-large, uncased with Whole Word Masking model](https://storage.googleapis.com/bert_models/2019_05_30/wwm_uncased_L-24_H-1024_A-16.zip).
 Unzip the downloaded file.

 Download the SPIDER dataset from https://yale-lily.github.io/spider.
 Unzip the downloaded file.